 - Reversions to Acreage

-All Subdivision applications, including those listed above, are submitted to the Planning Counter in Community Development.
+All Subdivision applications, including those listed above, are submitted to the City's EPLAN portal at www.irvineready.com.

-Subdivision applications are processed in accordance with the Subdivision Map Act of the State of California and the City of Irvine’s Subdivision Ordinance.
+Subdivision applications are processed in accordance with the Subdivision Map Act of the State of California as well as the City of Irvine’s Subdivision Ordinance.
 The Subdivision Manual is a supplementary document intended to guide staff and applicants.

 |4.||Subdivision Information Sheet|